 We are living in the era of APIs that are widely used by companies to make their assets accessible for certain business purposes, the main of which is, of course, monetization.
 Sounds great.
-And where everything seems fine, there will always appear a ‘bad guy’ wanting to either spoil the show or use it for easy money making.
-That is why a risk for intrusion attacks, data theft or denial-of-service (DoS) attacks always exists.
+And where everything seems fine, there will always appear a ‘bad guy’ wanting to either spoil the show or use it for easy money-making.
+That is why the risk for intrusion attacks, data theft or denial-of-service (DoS) attacks always exists.

 Ambiguity.
 The problem is that security does not mean the same for different people.
 They might think of authentication and authorization, SSL, encryption and signatures, VPNs, Firewalls or BYOD.
 And we have not even mentioned standards and acronyms such as WS-Security, SAML, OAuth, SSL, etc. The abundance of things to consider creates a possibility that only some of these areas will be minded during the development of a project.

 One should also remember that, though being in trend, cloud data storage makes the information more accessible to others than it would be in a private data center.
 The same story is about the NoSQL database that is all about storing as much information as possible.
 There is a risk that the data could be misused.
 Plus, exposing assets and processes via APIs can be used by both potential business partners and hackers.

 Here are some recommendations for those who are building a new application or API:

 - Invest in security expertise and testing.
 Make sure that your techies are aware of common security pitfalls and know how to avoid them.

 - Do testing and assessing security at early stages and do not put them off till right before production.